CCEMGroupTCD/DARTassembler/docs/doc_files/part3_additional_resources/troubleshooting_and_faqs.rst

     - On macOS, open the Applications folder, then Utilities, and double-click on Terminal.
     - On Linux, you can usually find the Terminal in your applications menu or you can use a keyboard shortcut like Ctrl+Alt+T.

+What is pip?
+    pip is a widely used package manager for Python that allows you to install and manage Python packages.
+You can use pip to install DART and its dependencies.

+What is a yaml file?
+    YAML is a human-readable file format that is commonly used for configuration files.
+YAML files are easy to read and write, making them a popular choice for storing settings and options for software applications.

+How to edit a yaml file?
+    You can edit a yaml file using a text editor like Notepad, TextEdit, or Visual Studio Code.
+Simply open the yaml file in your text editor, make the desired changes, and save the file.
+Be careful with the indentation in yaml files, as it is significant and can affect the structure of the file.

 Troubleshooting
 -------------------

+The input yaml file cannot be found:
+    Make sure that the path to the yaml file is correct.

-The input yaml file cannot be read:
+The input yaml file is not valid or cannot be read:
     Yaml files are quite sensitive to indentation.
 Make sure that the indentation is correct.
-You can also use the :ref:`configs module <module_overview>` of DART to get templates for the yaml files.

-The input yaml file cannot be found:
-    Make sure that the path to the yaml file is correct.

-The input yaml file is not valid:
 Verify that the options in the YAML file are set up correctly to match the criteria desired.
-Ensure that the syntax of the yaml file, including lists and nested elements, is correct.
-You can use the :ref:`configs module <module_overview>` of DART to get templates for the yaml files.
+In case of any issues with the yaml configuration files, you can use the :ref:`configs module <module_overview>` of DART to get two templates files so that you can fill in the required information without worrying about the syntax.